UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Your monthly SCO rate is determined by adding the wholesale NYMEX market price and a retail price adjustment.

 One of the biggest advantages of the Standard Choice Offer is its structural transparency.
 While the price changes monthly, the formula used to set that price is public and thoroughly regulated.
-Understanding this formula helps you see why your bill might spike in the winter or drop considerably during the summer.
-It provides a clear, unvarnished window into the actual state of the national energy market.
+Understanding this calculation provides a clear window into the national energy market and helps clarify why your bill spikes in the winter or drops during the summer.

 To figure out what you are paying, you can look at this simple equation: